eric-horacek/CSCI4229/README.md

 ##Building & Running

-After you set up the project using the `pod` ruby gem, open the `CSCI4229.xcworkspace` in Xcode, and then build and run the CSCI4229 target using `command-R`.
+After you set up the project using the `pod` ruby gem, open the `CSCI4229.xcworkspace` in Xcode, and then build and run the CSCI4229 target using `Command-R`.

 ##Navigation Paradigm